wellsluo/DeployVHD/README.md

 - Physical Machine:
 	+ Use same computer name as current OS.
 	+ Enable NativeBoot
 		+ Restart in 30 seconds after enabling NativeBoot

 - Role installed:
 	+ Install Hyper-V role for Windows Server by default.
-	+ It can be disabled if Hyper-V server is not used or for virtual machines (Windows 10 1511 or above supports nested virtualization).
+	+ It can be disabled if Hyper-V server is not used or for virtual machines (Windows 10 1511 or above supports nested virtualization, Hyper-V role can run in virtual machine).
 		+ Provides test mode if you don't want to add the boot entry and restart physical machine.

 - VHD(X) file can be used on both physical machine and Hyper-V virtual machine.